How to Save on Auto Insurance: 11 Auto Insurance Discounts to Look in to

 Nobody other than you really cares what vehicle you drive and most vehicles end up being worthless over time, so why not get a vehicle that is cheap to insure?

 The next biggest variable is going to be the deductible that you choose.
 The higher your deductible, the lower your insurance premium.
 Your deductible is the amount you must pay when filing an insurance claim for repair/replacement.
 You’ll need to figure out what deductible amount you are comfortable with based on the age/make of your vehicle and your financial situation.

 Auto Insurance Discounts

 When it comes to corporate profitability, insurance is a game of numbers.
-If you’ve had five heart attacks, the odds of you finding a company to insure you and cover your medical expenses for the sixth are highly improbable.
+If you’ve had five heart attacks, the odds of you finding a company to insure you and cover your medical expenses for the sixth are highly improbable (until next year, that is).
 Similarly, auto insurers have run all kinds of mathematical models in which they have been able to discover indicators that point to certain characteristics or features that lead to more or less of a risk for them to insure you.

 Insurers want to attract and reward safe drivers who have a low probability of getting in an accident.
 They have no problem offering discounts for indicators that tell them that insuring you will be of less risk than the average driver.
 The following are 11 auto insurance discounts that you may be eligible for that will help you save on auto insurance: